WHO’S WHO » GOLD

 Founded as a copper company by American financiers almost a century ago, Newmont is now known as the grand old lady of the mining world

-If Newmont needs an ally in the banking world, it has one in non-executive chair Noreen Doyle, an Ivy League-educated American (with an Irish passport) who went into banking in the 1970s and spent four decades skipping lunch in favour of a sandwich at her desk, rising to become chair of Credit Suisse in London.
+If Newmont needed an ally in the banking world, it has one in chair Noreen Doyle, an Ivy League-educated American (with an Irish passport) who went into banking in the 1970s and spent four decades skipping lunch in favour of a sandwich at her desk, rising to chair of Credit Suisse in London.

-Thomas Palmer was already managing 85 per cent of Newmont’s workforce when the board announced he would become its next CEO.
-True to Newmont's conservative culture, he has maintained a low profile inside its American headquarters, reversing a decline in production as chief operating officer at the world’s largest gold company.
-Managing investors is a different task.
+Thomas Palmer was already managing 85 per cent of Newmont’s workforce when its board announced he would become the next CEO.
+True to Newmont's conservative culture, he has maintained a low profile inside its US headquarters, reversing a decline in output as chief operating officer at the world’s largest gold mining company.
+Managing investors is a different task

 In Australian mining circles, “Tommy” is well known: his father was one of the best-respected executives at Rio Tinto, where the younger Palmer spent 20 years, leaving when iron ore tanked in 2013.
 He took on the brief of running Newmont’s Asia Pacific business, including Boddington and the Super Pit, two of Australia's largest gold mines.
 Squeezing downtime, gold output from his new division rose 20 per cent in his first year.
 Copper production doubled.
 Establishing himself as an indispensable lieutenant to Newmont’s polished CEO